jedi453/Add_Template_Page_to_PDF/README.md

 2. Open F-Droid and search for and install Termux.
 3. Open Termux and you'll need to do a few things:
     1. Update Termux: `apt update && apt upgrade -y`
-    2. Install Prerequisite packages: `apt install fzf pdftk wget -y`
+    2. Install Prerequisite packages: `apt install fzf pdftk curl -y`
     3. Make a directory(Folder) `bin` in your Home Directory(Folder): `mkdir ~/bin`
     4. Termux Storage Permissions: `termux-setup-storage`.
 You'll have to accept the Permission change.
 If you're not comfortable with this, this program won't work for now.
     5. Make a link in your Home directory to your Books directory/folder.
 Normally: `ln -s /sdcard/Books ~/Books`, but if you have your PDFs somewhere else, `/sdcard/Books` will have to be replaced with the correct location.
 4. Make a Templates Folder.
 For now, they'll have to be in a sub-directory/folder named `Templates` within your Books folder you linked to so Normally Make a Folder Templates in your Books directory from the file explorer.
 5. Add Templates to that new Templates Folder/Directory (PDFs which you want to add the first page from to any PDF), Here's a good place to look to start: [Free Templates](https://www.inksandpens.com/post/ruled-paper-templates/).
 Things like MDO I believe use A4 sized sheets, so scroll down for those Templates, otherwise, if you need US Letter sized, those are close to the top of the page.
-6. Download the script (In Termux): `cd ~/bin && wget 'https://raw.githubusercontent.com/jedi453/Add_Template_Page_to_PDF/main/pdf-ap'`
+6. Download the script (In Termux): `curl -O ~/bin/pdf-ap -L 'https://raw.githubusercontent.com/jedi453/Add_Template_Page_to_PDF/main/pdf-ap'`
 7. Make the script runnable/executable in Termux: `chmod 0700 ~/bin/pdf-ap`

 ## How to Use